-We very much hope that you like this and it gives you some great ideas for good games to buy for the kids.
+We very much hope that you like this post on best board games for family fun and it gives you some great ideas for good games to buy for the kids.

 If you like our Top 10 best board games for family fun – why not sign up to our newsletter for more advice, printables and general fun-ness on the parenting blog?